Cayenne Pepper and Medicinal Qualities

 of the gastrointestinal tract, including stomachaches, cramping pains, and gas.

-Cayenne was frequently used to treat diseases of the
+Cayenne was frequently used to improve and strengthen the

 circulatory system.
 It is still traditionally used in

 herbal medicine as a circulatory tonic (a substance